-Junction is accessible for wheelchair users, with a ramp from street level to the walkway at the front of the building, and a fully level ground floor.
+There is a ramp from street level to the walkway at the front of the building, and a fully level ground floor.
 We have a lift up to the balcony and community room, with accessible toilets on both levels.
-The auditorium features space for wheelchair users, both on the front row and on the balcony.
-An induction loop is fitted in the auditorium and other rooms.
-Further information about our accessibility can be found here.
+The auditorium features space for wheelchair users on the front row.

-Junction’s friendly staff will be more than happy to assist you, so please make your requirements known at the time of booking.
+Our staff will be more than happy to assist you, so please make your access requirements known at the time of booking.